evrythng/reactor-testing/README.md

       `onActionCreated`.
     - `realistic` - Be as realistic as possible, with log only shown when `done()` is called, and less error handling.
+    - `showRequests` - Print all requests and responses made by the `evrythng-extended` SDK.
+Requires `realistic: false`.

 3. `$ npm install && npm start`